front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 > The `ImageTransformer` also rewrites the image path provided by the Prismic API to use a custom image proxy defined by the module.
 This path rewrite makes those image path directly usable by [Front-Commerce's `<Image />` component](https://developers.front-commerce.com/docs/advanced/production-ready/media-middleware.html#lt-Image-gt-component).

 In addition, each view carries some metadata like the alternative text or the image dimensions.
-The following changes allow to expose the alternative text:
+The following changes allow to expose the alternative text of both the `tumbnail` and the `main` views:

 ```diff
 type Homepage {